The 2026 NC Idea Challenge

 Ways to champion

-If you’re a teacher, you also have your own track.
+If you’re an educator, you also have your own track.

-The Teacher Challenge runs parallel to the student track — same prompt, same rubric, same prize structure.
+The Educator Challenge runs parallel to the student track — same prompt, same rubric, same prize structure.
+Educator is self-defined: teachers, principals, counselors, coaches, club and community leaders.
 You can champion students and submit your own idea.

 Share it